AUCTION QUESTIONS & ANSWERS

 Return to the Top ^

-Some buyers have voiced a concern that the auctions could last "forever" with time extended bidding, but this will not happen.
-We know this because we have spoken with other sellers who also use time extended bidding.
-They say, for the most part, items rarely get extended more than 10 or 20 minutes.
+Some buyers have voiced a concern that the auctions could last "forever" with time extended bidding, but actually fewer than 10% of the auctions are extended at all, and most of those are extended by only a few minutes.
+In very rare cases two bidders keep bidding on an item, and it gets extended 20 or more minutes.
 This is because buyers quickly realize there is no benefit to waiting until the very end to bid (because they can never "bid at the last second" as they do on eBay), so most buyers bid on whatever they are interested in well before the end of the auction, but at the latest, in the final few minutes.

 In a way, this is the exact reverse of eBay "sniping"!
-There is no advantage whatsoever to bid in the final seconds, because the auction will be extended for 10 minutes after you bid, whenever you place the bid.
-And you have a lot to lose if you try to bid in the final seconds, and your bid is not accepted (either due to a problem with your computer, or with the auction software), because if you try to bid with seconds to go and fail, then the auction ends, but if you tried to bid with minutes to go and fail, then you can try again until your bid is accepted.
+There is no advantage whatsoever to bid in the final seconds, because the auction will be extended for 5 minutes after you bid, whenever you place the bid.
+And you have a lot to lose if you try to bid in the final seconds, and your bid is not accepted (either due to a problem with your computer, or with the auction software), because if you try to bid with seconds to go and fail, then the auction ends, but if you tried to bid with minutes to go and fail, then you have a few extra minutes to try again.

 Or to put it another way, a time extended auction is very much like a live auction.
 The auctioneer takes bids, and when no one bids for a short period of time (in this case, the "time extension"), the auctioneer says "going once, going twice, sold!", and the auction is over.

 So, there really is no purpose in having snipe (last second) bidding in an auction that is time extended because the auction would be lengthened when the snipe bid was placed, eliminating any benefit to last-second bidding.
-Therefore, all bidders should understand that our new auctions are more like a live auction and should either bid in advance or within the last 10 minutes of the auction (the ideal time to bid is with exactly 10 minutes to go, because that way, you don't extend the auction, and if those last 10 minutes go by without another bid being placed, then you surely win the item).
+Therefore, all bidders should understand that our auctions are more like a live auction and should either bid in advance or within the last 5 minutes of the auction (the ideal time to bid is with exactly 5 minutes to go, because that way, you don't extend the auction, and if those last 5 minutes go by without another bid being placed, then you surely win the item).

 Return to the Top ^